michalsoltysiak/testRailToTestFlo/README.md

                         }
 		```
 3. All above mentioned fields __have to__ be added to _Create issue Screen_ and _Edit Issue Screen_, otherwise you will see error msg from JIRA.
-	* additionaly would be nice to have them in screens where you read the issue content (default screen or _View Issue Screen_)
+	* additionally would be nice to have them in screens where you read the issue content (default screen or _View Issue Screen_)

 ## Data
 - input file from testReail